Code-the-Dream-School/python-200/lessons/05_AI_intro/prompt_engineering.md

 ```

-### Changing Temparature
+### Changing Temperature

-Changing the temparature of the API can determine the difference in answer that the API could give.
+Changing the temperature of the API affects how random or creative responses are: lower → more deterministic, higher → more creative.

 ## Other tips
-- Ask for shorter sentenecs.
+- Ask for shorter sentences.
 - Summarizing
 - extract information
 - Inferring